riccardotCONNET/Playwright/README.md

 # Playwright
-Used for Playwright integration
+Used for Playwright integration.
-Now in real time
+Now in real time.
-Maybe
+Maybe.